OctopusDeploy/docs/docs/approvals/service-now/index.md

 ## Getting started

-The ServiceNow integration requires Octopus **2022.2.5556** or later and an Octopus license with the ServiceNow Integration feature enabled.
+The ServiceNow integration requires Octopus **2022.3** or later and an Octopus enterprise license.

 Before you can use the Octopus Deploy/ServiceNow integration, you'll need to:

 1. Configure ServiceNow OAuth credentials (for use by Octopus).
-1. Request and install a new Octopus license required to enable the ServiceNow feature.
+1. Request and install an enterprise license which is required to enable the ServiceNow feature.
 1. Configure a connection from Octopus to ServiceNow.
 1. Configure which deployments require an approved CR.